MARTIMM/question-answer/doc/design.md

 All values can be checked for its type and definedness by several methods.

 A QA sheet is presented and can be filled in.
-After pressing Finish, the QA sheet is checked against wrong input.
+After pressing `Save Quit`, the QA sheet is checked against wrong input.
 When the input checks alright the dialog is removed from display and the result returned.
 If the input is in some way wrong (visual hints are already shown), a message dialog is displayed with the found problems.

 # API